 PARAMETER DESCRIPTION Report Enables the Print Menu.
 A hard copy of the complete combustion analysis can be printed.
 The printed values are those shown on the display when the menu is enabled.
 This menu can be used for combustion analysis, even when recalled from the memory, for draft, smoke, ambient gas and for tightness test results.
-SEE SECTION 13.2.
+SEE SECTION 12.2.
 Configuration The user, by means of this menu, can configure the test report format: Copies: Allows to set the number of printed copies and layout of the paper print-out.
 Several copies of the test paper print-out can be printed, choosing among different layouts according to the information included.
 Report: The paper print-out layout selection is only valid for combustion analysis and can be chosen among Complete, Partial and Total.
 Paper print-outs for draft, smoke, ambient gas concentration and tightness test only allow a specific layout.
 Layouts options for combustion analysis are specified as described in the following: Full: includes a header with company data as well operator data previously programmed in the configuration menu, measurements sampled in the combustion analysis and, when sampled, the draft, smoke and CO ambient gas values.
 Partial: only reports the combustion analysis measurement values and information, without any header, comments or blank lines for operator comments.
 Total: prints full print-out of average values with individual test data.
 Date/Time: It allows you to define whether or not to print the date and time at which the combustion analysis was performed.
 Manual: The date and time are not printed in the header of the analysis report.
 It is the responsibility of the operator to enter the data manually.
 Auto: The date and time are printed in the header of the analysis report.
-Pairing Through this sub menu, the user can access to the association procedure between the instrument and a Bluetooth printer.
-The pairing procedure has to be done only once.
-SEE SECTION 13.4.
-Printer Allows to display the MAC code of the Bluetooth printer associated with the instrument.
-If the field is empty perform the pairing procedure.
-SEE SECTION 13.5.
+Test Print: Prints a graphical/alphanumeric test paper print-out for a complete check of the printer operation.
+Paper feed: Feeds paper in the printer; this function is most useful when replacing the paper roll in the printer.
+SEE SECTION 12.4.
+Printer Selects the printer type: internal or Bluetooth.
+When Bluetooth printer is selected a pairing procedure will be needed in order to match the printer to the instrument.
+The pairing procedure has to be performed only once.
+SEE SECTION 12.5.
 Header Allows the user to enter, in six lines of 24 characters each the name of the Company or owner of the device or the information regarding the latter (e.g. address, telephone number), which will be printed in the header of the analysis report.
-SEE SECTION 13.6.
-Measures list In this submenu the user has the possibility to view the list of measurements that the device performs.
+SEE SECTION 12.6.
+Measurements list In this submenu the user has the possibility to view the list of measurements that the device performs.
 With the interactive keys, the user can add, delete or move a selected measurement.
-SEE SECTION 13.7.
+SEE SECTION 12.7.

-13.2 Print→Report
+12.2 Print→Report